cheecheelin/Awechords-Website/README.md

 ## Synopsis

 This is a website for Awechords A Cappella.
-Created with HTML/CSS, JS & Bootstrap
+Created with HTML/CSS & Bootstrap
 =======
 # Awechords-Website
 A website for Awechords A Cappella